Skip to main content

 Live Baitfish – Legal Species, Legal Areas and Regulations

-Live baitfish that are legal for use in Arizona include only those species identified here.
+Live baitfish that are legal for use in Arizona include only those species identified on these two pages.
 No other fish species may be used as live bait.

 Live baitfish may be obtained and used only in the legal areas identified below.